SinMDM/SinMDM/README.md

 <img alt="example" src="assets/upper_body_example.gif" width="50%"/>

-generated upper body is colored in orange scheme.
-Lower body which is given as input is colored in blue scheme.
+generated upper body is colored in an orange scheme.
+Lower body which is given as input is colored in a blue scheme.

 ### Harmonization